IlyaBorisovDly/Oasis/README.md

 ## About

-Oasis is a simple gym progress-tracking app built on MVVM architecture.
+Oasis is a simple gym progress-tracking app based on MVVM pattern.

 ## Built with
 - Kotlin